chandanhpcic/docs/source/relations/m0n0wall.rst

 Relations with Reticen8
 -----------------------

-Reticen8 B.V. the founder of Reticen8 has taken over the m0n0wall websites from
-Manuel Kasper and continues to offer all the sources, website & forum content both as a historical reference as well as to preserve knowledge gained.
+Reticen8 Technologies the founder of Reticen8 has taken over the m0n0wall websites from Manuel Kasper and continues to offer all the sources, website & forum content both as a historical reference as well as to preserve knowledge gained.